Passport: Improving Automated Formal Verification Using Identifiers: Evaluation

 \subsection{Identifier Categories}

 \toolname models several categories of identifiers.
-While the experiment in Section~\ref{ssec:main-experiment} showed that modeling identifiers is effective together, we also wanted to show the utility of the identifiers individually.
+While the experiment in Section~\ref{ssec:main-experiment} showed that modeling identifiers from these categories are effective together, we also wanted to show the utility of the identifier categories individually.

-Figure~\ref{fig:individual-techs} shows the individual results of just adding paths, constructors, local variables, and global definitions.
+Figure~\ref{fig:individual-techs} shows the individual results of just adding local variables, type constructors, and global definitions.
 For consistency, this experiment compares to a Tok-like model with smaller embedding sizes, as \toolname uses that model to add identifier information to.

 Each of the identifier types added individually increases the number of theorems proven, though the increase from local variables alone is marginal.
-Adding constructors alone proves 8\% more theorems than the baseline, adding globals alone proves 16\% more theorems, and adding locals alone proves 0.5\% more theorems.
+Adding type constructors alone proves 8\% more theorems than the baseline, adding global definitions alone proves 16\% more theorems, and adding local variables alone proves 0.5\% more theorems.

 However, no identifier category added individually is close to the impact of adding all three.
 Adding all three identifier types, without subword information, proves 33\% more theorems.

 Finally, though none of the models with individual identifier types prove as many theorems as the one with all of them together, some of these individual identifier models prove theorems that the all-identifiers model does not.
 The union of the theorems proven by the individual identifier models and the all-identifiers model contains 64\% more theorems than the baseline model.